ansys/grantami-bomanalytics/doc/source/api/index.rst

 API reference
 =============

-The API for Granta MI BoM Analytics is split into these key sections:
+The API for PyGranta BoM Analytics is split into these key sections:

 - :ref:`ref_grantami_bomanalytics_common_connection` describes how to connect to Granta MI and, if required, configure any schema customizations in the API client.
 It also explains how to run queries.